Forest Lake Resort

 Forest Lake Resort was a resort in the Cobb Mountain area of Lake County, California, in an area of wet meadows along Kelsey Creek.

 Originally a campground, it was developed into a resort in the 1930s to exploit the growing automobile-based recreation market.

 The resort was sold in 1963.

-By 1989 it was longer operational, and was being considered for development as a community park site.
+By 1989 it was no longer operational, and was being considered for development as a community park site.

 Location

 Forest Lake is 0.25 mi northwest of Whispering Pines.

 It is at an elevation of 2631 ft.

 Forest Lake is dominated by wet meadow and waterway features.

 Kelsey Creek, from Forest Lake downstream to around Glenbrook, is a federally designated flood boundary.
 That is, it is a floodplain that is expected to be inundated every 100 years.

 Early years

 Originally the Forest Lake property was the home of James Hartford Smith, who bought the land in 1868.

 His son Nate turned it into a campground, which he ran with his wife, which passed in turn to his son Will in 1900.
 Will Smith sold the campground to Hugh Davey.

 Jim McCauley had operated a brewery in Vallejo, but Prohibition in 1920 forced him to look for new sources of revenue.

 He lent money to Davey with the campground and Boggs Mountain as collateral.

 Davey defaulted in 1922 and McCauley's Calso Company became the owner.

 McCauley bottled "Calso Water" at the Camp Calso spring.

 It was thought to help relieve hangovers, and was popular between 1924 and 1942.

 In 1926 he created the Camp Calso residential subdivision as a speculation.

 Many of the lots were very small, and there was no provision for water, sewer or drainage.